cjoshmartin-com/design-patterns-react/markdown.md

 * Classes have no since of system composition or type

-* Just recently added to javascript in ecmascript 6
+* Just recently added to javascript in ECMAScript 6

 https://www.youtube.com/watch?v=Tllw4EPhLiQ